 Will I keep my spot on the waitlist?

-We expect the Starlink Best Effort speeds to be similar to Starlink RV performance.
-Best Effort and RV users are deprioritized on the network, which means they will experience degraded performance when there are many users on the Starlink network in a specific cell.
+Starlink Best Effort speeds range from 5 to 50 mbps down, and 2-10 mbps up.
+Best Effort and Roam users are deprioritized on the network, which means they will experience degraded performance when there are many users on the Starlink network in a specific cell.

 Here are the official Best Effort speed specifications: